UPDATED: 29th April 2026

 “Customers who already hold a valid EU pet passport may continue to travel in both directions using this document.
 European veterinarians may also continue to record vaccinations and treatments in these existing passports.”

 Rather than risk being turned away at pet reception on arrival at Folkestone, I thought I should double check/get it in writing too.
-This is what a representative at LeShuttle told me today:
+This is what LeShuttle’s online chat told me today:

 “Starting 22nd April 2026, the changes to pet travel for British citizens looking to get a European pet passport from EU vets will need to provide proof that they have residency and a permanent address in the EU in order to obtain an EU Pet passport.